Best mattress topper brands

 A mattress topper sits on top of a mattress, offering a layer of memory foam or extra padding.

-When we surveyed 937 mattress topper owners (April 2016), nearly half of them said their topper made their mattress a little more comfortable, and four in ten said it made it much more comfortable.
-Overall, some 84% of owners agreed that their topper had improved the comfort of their mattress.
+When we surveyed 1,435 mattress topper owners in April 2017, nearly half said their topper made their mattress a little more comfortable, and more than three in ten said it made it much more comfortable.
+Overall, some 80% of owners agreed that their topper had improved the comfort of their mattress.
 But you'll want to make sure you're buying a good-quality mattress topper, and that starts with choosing a trusted brand.

 You can buy a mattress topper for as little as £20, although most cost more than that.
 So make sure your money is well spent - use our survey results to choose the right one for your budget.

-Hundreds of Which? members have rated their mattress toppers on how comfortable they are, how well they matched the description, and value for money.
-We’ve awarded customer scores to all the leading brands: Dunelm, Ikea, John Lewis, Marks and Spencer, Silentnight and The White Company.
-As you can see from the table below, there's a difference of 18 percentage points between the highest and lowest-scoring brands.
+Hundreds of Which? members have rated their mattress toppers on how comfortable they are, how well they matched the description and value for money.
+We’ve awarded customer scores to all the leading brands: Dunelm, Ikea, Marks and Spencer, John Lewis and Silentnight.
+As you can see from the table below, there's a difference of 11 percentage points between the highest and lowest-scoring brands.

 Which? members should log in now to unlock the full results.
 If you're not already a member, you can get instant access to this and all our other independent reviews by signing up for a £1 trial of Which?.